abyhuerta/Ramos-Boxing-Gym-Member-System/README.md

 ### Clone the Repository
 1) Install Android Studio
-2) Open your Android Studio then fo to the File > New > Project from Version Control
+2) Open your Android Studio then go to the File > New > Project from Version Control
 3) Choose Git from the Version Control drop-down menu
 4) Under URL, paste the following project link: